dotnet/wpf/README.md

 See the [WPF Roadmap](roadmap.md) to learn about project priorities, status and ship dates.

 [WinForms](https://github.com/dotnet/winforms) is another UI framework for building Windows desktop applications that is supported on .NET Core.
 WPF and WinForms applications only run on Windows.
 They are part of the `Microsoft.NET.Sdk.WindowsDesktop` SDK.
-You are recommended to use the most recent version of [Visual Studio Preview](https://visualstudio.microsoft.com/vs/preview/) to use WPF and WinForms with .NET.
+You are recommended to use the most recent version of [Visual Studio](https://visualstudio.microsoft.com/downloads/) to develop WPF and WinForms applications for .NET.

+To build the WPF repo and contribute features and fixes for .NET 6.0, the most recent [Visual Studio Preview](https://visualstudio.microsoft.com/vs/preview/) is required.

 ## Getting started